loganbek/streamline-tools/meetingNotes.md

   The "storage" permission is used to store the filename and commentHeader in certain instances.
 It's also used to store options selections made by the user.

-  The "file://*" permission is required to executeContent + injection scripts.
+  The "file://*" permission is required to executeContent + injection scripts. // Not need I guess

   The "tabs" permission is required for requesting specific tab info, much like the "activeTab" permission.

   - [ ] edit chrome web store assets and blur client information.
-  - [ ] email Chris copy + assets and get A OK
+  - [x] email Chris copy + assets (TODO) and get A OK
   - [ ] submit first version for review
   - [ ] review feedback and re-release